 Jeremy Anderson President

-Jeremy Anderson was a leader in education and health care policy for 20 years before joining ECS in December 2012.
-He has a strong public service record working with officials in Washington, D.C., with many governors and legislators in states, and with education policy organizations around the country.
+Jeremy Anderson has a strong public service record working with officials in Washington, D.C., with many governors and legislators in states, and with education policy organizations around the country.
 Some of his accomplishments include providing strategic leadership on education policy design and implementation through projects with the National Governors Association, the Education Division of Standard and Poor’s, and ECS.
 He served as the long-time Policy and Governmental Affairs Director for former Kansas Governor Kathleen Sebelius, where he advised the Governor on state and national legislative initiatives and oversaw her involvement with ECS during her term as the ECS Chair.
 While there, he was directly involved in brokering the bipartisan passage of the largest K-12 funding investment in Kansas history to avert a shutdown of Kansas schools.
 Anderson is serving as the eighth President of ECS since its establishment in 1965.

 Antionette Garcia Executive Assistant to the President and State Relations Specialist